 At the top of the report in Flow, select the teams and timeframe you’d like to view on the report.

-Hover over a section of the donut chart to show a pop-up with detailed information and a link to the tickets in that category.
-Click a listed category or section of a chart in the report to highlight everything on the page that corresponds to that category.
+Hover over a section of the donut chart to show a pop-up with detailed information and a link to the tickets in that layer.
+Click a listed layer or section of a chart in the report to highlight everything on the page that corresponds to that layer.

 Additional Investment layers details